BCDevOps/openshift-wiki/docs/ArgoCD/README.md

     - Your gitops repo will be called `bcgov-c/tenant-gitops-licenseplate`
 - Create Keycloak groups used for controlling access to your Project in the ArgoCD UI
 - Create the Argo CD Project

+#### AG team instructions <a name="ag_setup_instructions"></a>
+The AG team uses a single Project that includes a number of project sets.
+We call this a GitOpsAlliance, as opposed to a GitOpsTeam.
+Because this team uses a GitOps process to manage any GitOpsTeams in its project sets, you must contact your team lead about the creation of the GitOpsTeam.

 ### Set access for the GitHub repo <a name="set-access-github"></a>
 Once your GitHub repo has been created, you need to allow your pipeline to read from and write to it.
 Do this by creating an SSH key pair and adding it as a Deploy Key in the repo.